Doctor of Ministry

 - An extensive post-seminar project, which synthesizes reading and class work and applies them to the student’s ministry situation, to be completed within four months after the class ends

 The grade range is A, A-, B+, B, and B-.
 The lowest grade one can receive to pass a course is B-.
 The only grade below B- is an F. One grade of B- or lower will result in academic probation.
 Two grades of B- or lower will result in dismissal from the program.

 Course Locations and Residency

 Coursework for the Doctor of Ministry degree must be spread out over at least three years.
-However, all work for the D.Min. must be completed within six years from the time the first course is taken (eight years for the 60 -unit track).
+However, all work for the D.Min. must be completed within six years from the time the first course is taken (eight years for the 60-unit and 64-unit tracks).